Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 21. You agree and acknowledge that no joint venture, partnership, employment or agency

-relationship exists between you and JTSL as a result of this agreement or on account of use
+relationship exists between you and BCML as a result of this agreement or on account of use

 of our Site.

-22. Transactions between you and JTSL shall be governed by and construed in accordance with
+22. Transactions between you and BCML shall be governed by and construed in accordance with

 the laws of India, without regard to the laws regarding conflicts of law.
 Any litigation

-regarding this agreement or any transaction between Customer/Investor/Client and JTSL/Site
+regarding this agreement or any transaction between Customer/Investor/Client and BCML/Site

 or any action at law or in equity arising out of or relating to these agreement or